-We are an interdisciplinary team of scientists and engineers dedicated to probing and controlling material properties using ultrafast laser pulses.
+We are an interdisciplinary team of scientists and engineers dedicated to probe and control material properties using ultrafast laser pulses.
 Our goal is to address the following key questions in quantum science and engineering:

-To answer these questions, we use various spectroscopic techniques spanning from visible to THz frequencies to study quasiparticles (excitons, phonons, magnons, polarons, polaritons, etc.) in low-dimensional quantum materials.
-Our research focuses on their ultrafast dynamics out of equilibrium, the fundamental and light-induced interactions between them, and their transport across different layers or nano-domains (such as moiré superlattice sites) in van der Waals heterostructures.
+To answer these questions, we use various spectroscopic techniques spanning from visible to THz frequencies to study quasiparticles in low-dimensional quantum materials.
+Our research focuses on (1) their ultrafast dynamics, (2) the fundamental and light-induced interactions between them, and (3) their transport across different van der Waals layers or nano-domains formed by moiré superlattices.

-We control the strength of light-matter interactions using photonic cavities, and engineer the strength of matter-matter interactions by deliberately designing heterostructures and inducing polarizations with strong electromagnetic fields.
+We aim to control the light-matter interaction strength using photonic cavities, and engineer the matter-matter interaction strength by deliberately designing heterostructures and inducing polarizations with strong electromagnetic fields.
 By harnessing light-induced properties, we aim to enable fast and efficient optoelectronic and quantum photonic devices, ultimately opening new pathways to steer quantum states using light.

 October 2024